 The Company is managing the impact of Covid-19, utilising business continuity and risk management processes where appropriate.
 Whilst there has been an impact on day to day operations, plans have been implemented to ensure that the Company can continue to provide services to its customers, meet its obligations as they arise, and maintain dialogue with the regulator as required.

-Serving its customers and the health, safety and well-being of its employees will remain the main operational priority throughout the duration of the outbreak .The Company and wider group will continue to monitor the situation and the advice from Governments, relevant health authorities and regulators in the countries operated in as the outbreak evolves, and will take appropriate actions if required.
+The Company and wider group will continue to monitor the situation and the advice from Governments, relevant health authorities and regulators in the countries operated in as the outbreak continues to evolve, and will take appropriate actions if required.